rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type GetTunnelStatusInput.
 - Returns SupportTunnelInfo.
-### unaccesseduserssummary
-UnAccessed users summaries.

-- There are 9 arguments.
-    - timePeriod - TimePeriod: Time period for the activity.
-    - filter - unAccessedUsersSummaryFilterInput: un-accessed users summary filter.
-    - sortBy - UnAccessedUsersSummarySortBy: Field on which to perform the sorting operation.
-    - endTime - DateTime: End time in ISO string format (YYYY-MM-DDThh:mm:ssZ).
-    - sortOrder - SortOrder: Sort order of result.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-- Returns UnAccessedDataUserSummaryConnection.
-### unifiedfeatureflags
-Evaluate all known feature flags in unified feature flag framework.

-- The unifiedfeatureflags subcommand takes no arguments.
-- Returns list of UnifiedFeatureFlags.
 ### uniquevcdcount
 Number of unique vCloud Director instances.